abhijitxy/project_web3.0/README.md

 # Security

 Kripto uses smart contracts to securely store users' cryptocurrency holdings.
 The smart contract code is open-source and can be viewed by anyone.

+# Conclusion

+Kripto is a simple and secure platform for buying, selling and storing cryptocurrencies on the Ethereum blockchain.
+It is a decentralized application